 Transforming the iconic Grand Stairs to make way for movies, Phoenicia Hotel debuts its newest movie theatre and brings an avant-garde approach to the world of cinema.

 A Story About a City

-Releasing a story about a city, part of our creative project in collaboration with the director Elie Fahed.
-A proud tale that nourishes the city with hope and beyond all an intense conviction that Beirut is incomparable.
+Phoenicia Hotel releases a story about a city, a proud tale that nourishes the city with hope and beyond all an intense conviction that Beirut is incomparable.

-This date marked the beginning of an art collaboration, one of its kind in the Middle East, between the Phoenicia Hotel and the Videoinsight® Foundation represented by Rebecca Russo, offering hotel guests access to a selected number of Art Videos on the new Videoinsight® Video Art Channel, for free, in all the Hotel Rooms and Suites.
+A one of a kind art collaboration between Phoenicia Hotel and Videoinsight® Foundation, represented by Rebecca Russo, offers hotel guests complimentary access to a selected number of Art Videos on the new Videoinsight® Video Art Channel in all the hotel rooms and suites.

-50 years of heritage and history have consolidated the Phoenicia's place as a landmark of Beirut.
+50 years of heritage and history have consolidates the Phoenicia's place as a landmark of Beirut.

-Phoenicia undergone a series of changes that characterized the hotel for years to come.
+Phoenicia Hotel undergoes a series of awe-inspiring improvements that will characterize the hotel for the coming years.

-After years of closure, the hotel was rebuilt and once again welcomed the guests from around the globe.
+After years of closure, the hotel was rebuilt and once again welcomes the guests from around the globe.